afteryparty/Afterparty-Legal-Documentation/README.md

-Here is the updated **Legal Documentation** with your new email address:

----

 # Legal Documentation for Afterparty Bots

 Welcome to the official repository for **Afterparty Bots Legal Documentation**!
 This repository contains the Privacy Policy and Terms of Service applicable to all Afterparty Bots, including: